UPDATE: This restaurant is now closed.

 Ely’s foodie scene is expanding and 68 Market Street is an exciting addition to the city’s food and drink offering.
 It’s all in the name.
-Not only is it the address but the word market denotes freshness, provenance and sociability… and this eco-friendly vegetarian restaurant delivers in spades.
+Not only is it the address but the word market denotes freshness, provenance and sociability… and this eco-friendly, sustainably-focused restaurant delivers in spades.

 The street name is certainly a lucky coincidence but the rest is down to a clear vision of sustainability and a strong environmental ethos.
 The focus is on the region’s seasonal produce which supports farmers, producers and the local community.
 Food wastage is also of utmost importance as it impacts the environment.
 This is one of the reasons for 68 Market Street’s already popular Sunday Spread, which needs to be booked in advance.